influxdata/docs-v2/content/influxdb/cloud/tools/thingworx.md

 ---

 {{% note %}}
-Use PTC ThingWorx with InfluxDB Cloud by deploying both on your AWS or GCP infrastructure.
-For information about deploying on Azure, [use PTC Cloud](https://www.ptc.com/en/customer-success/cloud).
+InfluxDB Cloud is a built-in component of ThingWorx on PTC Cloud in Azure.
+Therefore, PTC recommends using ThingWorx on [PTC Cloud](https://www.ptc.com/en/customer-success/cloud).
+Alternatively, use this guide to configure self-managed ThingWorx to use InfluxDB Cloud as a persistence provider.
 {{% /note %}}

-**To use ThingWorx with InfluxDB Cloud**
+**To use InfluxDB Cloud as persistence provider in ThingWorx**

 1. Set up an [InfluxDB Cloud account compatible with ThingWorx](#set-up-an-influxdb-cloud-account-compatible-with-thingworx)
 2. [Set up PTC ThingWorx](#set-up-ptc-thingworx)